Switzerland

 Corporate & Financial Scrutiny

 The density of asset managers, private banks, and corporate headquarters in Zurich makes digital due diligence a standard part of business life.
-Counterparties, boards, and institutional investors conduct intensive searches before any major engagement.
-What surfaces in these search results directly influences investment decisions, executive appointments, and professional trust.
+Before closing a major deal, investors and boards will Google you intensely.
+What they find directly shapes their trust and their final decisions.

 III